Case Studies

 • The /og/<path>.png endpoint resolves the title and category label from a server-side registry keyed by path.
 Nothing about the rendered card comes from the query string.
 The endpoint cannot be coerced into rendering attacker-controlled text on a sixteenmilevet.com URL.

-• SEOHead falls through: explicit image prop → registered dynamic OG → static /ogimage.png.
+• SEOHead falls through: explicit image prop, then registered dynamic OG, then static /ogimage.png.

 • Vercel includeFiles bundles the brand fonts and white-logo SVG into the serverless function so the renderer is self-contained.

-Every share, every AI-engine link preview, every Google og:image lookup gets a branded card without us hand-designing one per page.
+Every share, link preview, and og:image lookup ends up with a branded card without anyone hand-designing one per page.

 LCP and CLS feed into both classical SEO and the freshness of any AI summary that re-fetches the page.